vssssssssss/thinkster-django-angular-tutorial/chapter02.md

 Most of the boilerplate code for updating any object is handled by the default implementation of `self.restore_object()`.
 To save time, we delegate that work to the parent of `UserSerializer`.

+    password = attrs.get('password', None)

-    if hasattr(attrs, 'password'):
+    if password:
-                user.set_password(attrs.get('password'))
+                user.set_password(password)

 Overwriting `self.restore_object()` is not required unless there is extra work that needs to be done.
 In the case of a `User`, we need to use the `User.set_password()` method to make sure the user's new password is set in a secure way.

-If we didn't want to support updating your password, we could leave out `self.restore_object()` completely.
+If we didn't want to support updating passwords, we could leave out `self.restore_object()` completely.

-Moving on!

-## Serializing UserProfile objects
+## UserProfileSerializer
 We just created a serializer for the `User` model.
 Now we need one for the `UserProfile` model.
-The serializers will be similar in nature, but `UserProfileSerializer` will present a few new concepts around handling model relationships (One-to-One) with serializers.
+The serializers will be similar in nature, but `UserProfileSerializer` will present a few new concepts around handling model relationships (one-to-one) with serializers.

-We need to add import to `authentication/serializers.py`:
+We need to add the following code to `authentication/serializers.py`:

+    from rest_framework import serializers

     from authentication.models import UserProfile

-With `UserProfile` imported, add the following class to `authentication/serializers.py`:

     class UserProfileSerializer(serializers.ModelSerializer):
         id = serializers.IntegerField(source='pk', read_only=True)
         username = serializers.CharField(source='user.username', read_only=True)
-        email = serializers.CharField(source='user.email')
+        email = serializers.CharField(source='user.email', required=False)
-        first_name = serializers.CharField(source='user.first_name')
+        first_name = serializers.CharField(source='user.first_name', required=False)
-        last_name = serializers.CharField(source='user.last_name')
+        last_name = serializers.CharField(source='user.last_name', required=False)

         class Meta:
             model = UserProfile